Con Edison Reports 2014 First Quarter Earnings

-The following table is a reconciliation of Con Edison's reported earnings per share to adjusted earnings per share and reported net income to adjusted earnings for the three months ended March 31, 2016 and 2015.
+The following table is a reconciliation of Con Edison's reported earnings per share to earnings per share from ongoing operations and reported net income to earnings from ongoing operations for the three months ended March 31, 2014 and 2013.

-The following table presents the estimated effect on earnings per share and net income for the 2016 period compared to the 2015 period, resulting from these and other major factors:
+The following table presents the estimated effect on earnings per share and net income for common stock for the 2014 period compared to the 2013 period, resulting from these and other major factors: